Skip to content Skip to footer navigation

 And you can only use three cooking zones at the same time, which will limit what you can make.
 Plus, if your pans are larger than 21cm they may not work as efficiently.

-Check out our review to find the best ceramic cooktops for your money.
+To find out which model we're referring to check out our review to find the best induction cooktops for your money.

 Read the full Ikea SMAKLIG review.